-The English language is one of the most spoken languages worldwide.
-It has the 3rd place in the top of the most spoken languages in the world by number of native speakers (according to studies carried in 2007 and 2010).
+The English language is one of the most spoken languages in the entire world.
+It occupies the 3rd place in the top of the most spoken languages worldwide by number of total native speakers (according to multiple studies carried between 2007 and 2010).

-As of 2006, 360 up to 400 million native speakers of were reported in a study by Crystal David at the Cambridge University Press.
-In the very same study, an additional 400 million people were reported to use it as their second language while the total number of those who speak it properly as a foreign language amounts to as much as 700 million.
-In total, as much as 1.5 billion people are are able to speak it globally.
+As of 2006, 360 up to 400 million native English speakers were reported in a study by Crystal David at Cambridge University Press.
+In the very same study, an additional 400 million people were reported to use it as their second language, while the total number of those who speak it properly as a foreign language amounts to as much as 700 million.
+In total, at global level, as many as 1.5 billion people are are able to speak it.

 English is a West Germanic language with a particularly interesting history and quite an eclectic vocabulary.
-It was influenced by Latin, Old Norse, French, Greek and many other languages throughout the time’s passing.
-In total, there are 1,025,109.8 words in the English language according to Global Language Monitor.
+It was influenced by Latin, Old Norse, French, Greek, and many other languages in the passing of time.
+Just to showcase this linguistic diversity, there are 1,025,109.8 words in the English language according to Global Language Monitor.